Skip to main content

 Written By Lance Jackson

 Lance A. Jackson graduated Cum Laude with a Bachelor of Arts in Humanities at Hamden-Sydney College in 1983, before graduating from the College of William and Mary’s Marshall-Wythe School of Law in Williamsburg in 1986.
-His areas of practice are Personal Injury Claims, Auto Accident and Trucking Litigation, Jones Act and Maritime Litigation, Admiralty Law, Third Party Claims and Premises Liability.
+His areas of practice are Personal Injury Claims, Auto Accident and Trucking Litigation, Jones Act and Maritime Litigation, Third Party Claims and Premises Liability.

 Do You Know What to Do Following an Auto Accident?